ericmc21/ehr-rag-chatbot/Readme.md

 # EHR Data Chatbot with RAG (Epic FHIR)

-A production-ready RAG-powered chatbot that integrates with Epic's FHIR API to query patient medical records using natural language.
+A RAG-powered chatbot that integrates with Epic's FHIR API to query patient medical records using natural language.

 ## Key Features